 “Ellen’s Icebreaker for Cancer Cure” was established in 2013 in memory of Ellen Smith, a Froedtert Hospital employee who died from gastric cancer in October 2013 at the age of 59.

 Ellen is the late wife of Rick Smith.
-Rick partnered with his employer, JX Enterprises to create and organize the event.
+Rick partnered with his employer, JX to create and organize the event.

 People who did not wish to take the plunge or brave the elements were able to participate by donating online in memory of a loved one or in support of someone currently battling cancer.